uzusgamez2/uzusgamez2.github.io/README.md

-<p>If your seeing this you have lost privileges to my site for abusing the rules😅</p>
+<h2>If your seeing this you have lost privileges to my site for abusing the rules😅</h2>